rbisdorff/Digraph3/docSphinx/pearls.rst

 	 determinateness (%) : 50.00
 	 - most credible action(s) = { }

-With the given strict outranking digraph, initial and terminal prekernels recommendations perfectly correspond to the weak Condorcet winners and loosers as computed before in :numref:`CondorcetWinners1` and shown in :numref:`condorcetWinners2`.
+With the given outranking digraph, initial and terminal prekernels recommendations perfectly correspond to the weak Condorcet winners and loosers as computed before in :numref:`CondorcetWinners1` and shown in :numref:`condorcetWinners2`.
 But this is only an anecdotic correspondence.
-Initial and terminal prekernels are weakly independent and strictly outranking, resp. outranked,  choices, whereas weak Condorcet winners or losers are weakly outranking resp. weakly outranked choices.
-In, for instance, the office location best choice problem discussed in the tutorials methodological part, location 'A', being incomparable to all other locations, is included in the initial and in the terminal prekernel, but it is neither part of the Condorcet winners nor part of the Condorcet losers [29]_.
+Initial and terminal prekernels are weakly independent and *strictly* outranking, resp. outranked,  choices, whereas weak Condorcet winners or losers are *weakly* outranking resp. *weakly* outranked choices.
+In, for instance, the office location best choice problem discussed in the tutorials methodological part, location 'A', being incomparable to all other locations, is included in the initial and in the terminal prekernel, but it is neither part of the weak Condorcet winners nor part of the weak Condorcet losers [29]_.

 Ranking-by-choosing with bpv-sets of weak Condorcet winners and loosers .......................................................................